ronaldxs/perl6-Enc-MIME-Base64/README.md

 ## `decode_base64(Str $b64)`

-Decode a string with MIME/Base64 encoded data into a Buf
+Decode a string with MIME/Base64 encoded data into a Buf.

 ## `encode_base64_str(Str $s, Str $e = 'utf-8', :eol = "\n")`

 To make a common case easy this routine Mime/Base64 encodes a string for you.
 The result can vary based on your chosen string byte encoding eg utf-8(default) or iso-8859-1/latin-1 or ascii.

 ## `decode_base64_str(Str $s, Str $d = 'utf-8')`
-To make another common case easy this routine takes a MIME/Base64 encoded string and, after decoding the Base64 into a byte stream Buf, returns a string based on the provided byte stream encoding which defaults to utf-8.
+To make another common case easy this routine takes a MIME/Base64 encoded string and, after decoding the Base64 into a byte stream Buf, returns a string based on the provided string byte encoding which defaults to utf-8.